MinikubeAddon/watchpod/README.md

  <br>

 ## Contributing
-We'd love to have your helping hand on Watchpod.
+We'd love to have your helping hand on Watchpod!
 Please reach out if interested in contributing
 <br>

 ## Thanks to